 Glaucoma Awareness Month: Have you had your eye test yet?

-Doctors at NHS East Lancashire and NHS Blackburn with Darwen Clinical Commissioning Groups (CCGs) are encouraging local residents to take part in their routine eye tests, at least once every two years this Glaucoma Awareness Month.
+January is Glaucoma Awareness Month and doctors at East Lancashire and Blackburn with Darwen Clinical Commissioning Group (CCG) are encouraging local residents to take part in their routine eye tests, at least once every two years.

+Glaucoma is an eye condition that can lead to reduced vision, even blindness.
 In most cases Glaucoma does not present with symptoms until very late when some irreversible damage may have already occurred.
-Glaucoma can be managed and for this reason it is recommended that people have their eyes tested at least every 2 years.
+Glaucoma can be managed and it is for this reason that it is recommended that people have their eyes tested at least every 2 years.
 The eye tests are painless and include measurements of the pressure inside your eye and tests of your peripheral vision.

 We want take this opportunity to also remind the public that their eye health is critically important and we would urge patients to seek urgent medical attention should they develop any of the following symptoms:

-Dr Rahul Thakur a local GP and clinical lead at the CCGs, said:
+Dr Rahul Thakur a local GP and clinical lead at both CCGs, said:

 “Glaucoma can cause serious damage to your eyes and in worst case scenarios it can lead to blindness.
 This is why it is important to diagnose the problem during the early stages of the illness and the best way to do this is have regular eye tests, at least once every 2 years.”